 Findings

-All interviewees described how their biobanks streamline their access procedures to facilitate access and aimed to encourage and support researchers to use the resource’s data.
-Although , there were certain types of research/researchers that their biobank would not supportFor example, while nearly all interviewees were associated with biobanks who permitted industry to access their data, all stressed that access would not be permitted for ‘a purely commercial endeavour’ (interviewee 12) or an endeavour that involved data being sold to third parties (interviewee 4)research that supported interests of the tobacco industry or the promotion of alcohol (interviewee 1)social research that involved biobank data being linked to social data such as school grades, jail sentences, salaries and education attainment data(interviewees 8/4).
-Interviewee 11 spoke about researchers who hold politically unacceptable views:
+All interviewees described how their biobanks streamline their access procedures to facilitate access, and aimed to encourage and support researchers to use the resource’s data.
+Although this facilitation was a key role, some interviewees explained how there were certain types of research/researchers that their biobank would not support even if it fell under the broad umbrella of their biobank’s remit.
+For example, while nearly all interviewees were associated with biobanks who permitted industry to access their data, all stressed that access would not be permitted for ‘a purely commercial endeavour’ (interviewee 12) or an endeavour that involved data being sold to third parties (interviewee 4) (some described receiving such applications).
+One interviewee noted how research that supported interests of the tobacco industry or the promotion of alcohol was also prohibited in their biobank (interviewee 1).
+Non-acceptable research topics included for example, social research that involved biobank data being linked to social data such as school grades, jail sentences, salaries and education attainment data.
+Two interviewees described rejecting such research because it raised questions about the relationship between genetics and social standing, attainment and behaviour (interviewees 8/4).
+Interviewee 11 spoke about the data access committee discussing proposals from researchers who hold politically unacceptable views:

 there are questions sometimes about the person, when they look them up and find that they’ve published views that are politically unacceptable, and so they may have extreme political views that are racist or sexist and have been public with those.

-Furthermore, applicants applying for access who came from institutions that seemed to be associated with non-health purposes (‘places that look like they’re military operations in [country withheld]’ (biobank interviewee 11)) not supportable, commercial enterprises that had little information on their website to be able to judge the credibility of the research.
+Furthermore, two applicants explained how their committee had deemed those applying for access who came from institutions that seemed to be associated with non-health purposes (‘places that look like they’re military operations in [country withheld]’ (biobank interviewee 11)) not supportable, and another two interviewees explained how commercial enterprises that had little information on their website to be able to judge the credibility of the research had also been flagged as problematic.

 Applicants also described research applications that they found difficult to make decisions about whether to grant access.
 For example, in the extract below, interviewee 5 described a research application, in which the applicant wanted to explore aspects of air pollution.
-While air pollution was viewed by the access team as health-related, thethe findings of this research could have led to negative ramificationsr.
+While air pollution was viewed by the access team as health-related, the interviewee explained that there had been discussion around whether the findings of this research could have led to negative ramifications, and what responsibilities the access committee might have in relation to this.
 For example, if the findings of the research pointed to a specific location or area that has a low amount of air pollution, this could lead to the building of infrastructure in that location/area, which could drive up air pollution.
 This worried this interviewee:

 somebody was looking at stuff to do with air pollution but we thought that that actually would have been health-related…It wasn’t, it’s not directly health-related but it was in a way, in that the hypothesis being that if you’re living in a more polluted area then this may have an effect on your health..[..].., the air pollution data may actually be used to justify the building of a new motorway, because ‘it’s fine, because this area is not going to cause too much pollution because there isn’t any’.